awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTransformJob.md

 Required: No

  ** [MaxConcurrentTransforms](#API_CreateTransformJob_RequestSyntax) **   <a name="SageMaker-CreateTransformJob-request-MaxConcurrentTransforms"></a>
-The maximum number of parallel requests that can be sent to each instance in a transform job\.
+The maximum number of parallel requests that can be sent to an algorithm container on an instance\.
 This is good for algorithms that implement multiple workers on larger instances \.
 The default value is `1`\.
-To allow Amazon SageMaker to determine the appropriate number for `MaxConcurrentTransforms`, set the value to `0`\.
+To allow Amazon SageMaker to determine the appropriate number for `MaxConcurrentTransforms`, do not set the value in the API\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Required: No

  ** [MaxPayloadInMB](#API_CreateTransformJob_RequestSyntax) **   <a name="SageMaker-CreateTransformJob-request-MaxPayloadInMB"></a>
 The maximum payload size allowed, in MB\.
 A payload is the data portion of a record \(without metadata\)\.
 The value in `MaxPayloadInMB` must be greater or equal to the size of a single record\.
 You can approximate the size of a record by dividing the size of your dataset by the number of records\.
 Then multiply this value by the number of records you want in a mini\-batch\.
-It is recommended to enter a value slightly larger than this to ensure the records fit within the maximum payload size\.
+We recommend to enter a slightly larger value than this to ensure the records fit within the maximum payload size\.
 The default value is `6` MB\.
-For an unlimited payload size, set the value to `0`\.
+For cases where the payload might be arbitrarily large and is transmitted using HTTP chunked encoding, set the value to `0`\.
+This feature only works in supported algorithms\.
+Currently, Amazon SageMaker built\-in algorithms do not support this feature\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Required: No